IIED at the XIV World Forestry Congress

 Convening organisations: The Center for People and Forests (RECOFTC), ASEAN-Swiss Partnership on Social Forestry and Climate Change (ASFCC), Community-based Forestry Supporter's Network Nepal (COFSUN), The Center for Sustainable Development in Mountainous Areas (CSDM), The Federation of Community Forestry Users Nepal (FECOFUN), Forest and Farm, Facility (FFF), Global Alliance of Community Forestry (GACF), Himalayanan Grassroots Women's Natural Resource Management Association (HIMAWANTI) IIED, NTFP-EP, Pan European Forest Council (PEFC), The Nature Conservancy and Rights and Resources Initiative (TBC)

-Representatives including community forest members, smallholders and indigenous peoples from Asia and the Pacific region will present messages and calls to action on how to ensure that they are allowed to manage their forests in a sustainable manner.
+Representatives including community forest members, smallholders and indigenous peoples from Asia and the Pacific region presented messages and calls to action on how to ensure that they are allowed to manage their forests in a sustainable manner.

-The presentation will be developed through a participatory process before the congress that includes a regional forum in Bangkok in July.
-It will be developed together with an internationally acclaimed Thai multimedia performance artist, using photography, video, stage props and music to emphasise the legitimacy and urgency of the issues being conveyed.
-There will also be a Q&A with a panel including the rights-holder representatives and community forestry experts from the region.
+The presentation were developed through a participatory process before the congress that included a regional forum in Bangkok in July.
+It was developed together with an internationally acclaimed Thai multimedia performance artist, using photography, video, stage props and music to emphasise the legitimacy and urgency of the issues being conveyed.
+There was also a Q&A with a panel including the rights-holder representatives and community forestry experts from the region.

 Related reading: Investing in local communities for sustainable forests